kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 ---

 {% warning %}
-This policy uses new policy matching algorithm and is in beta state.
+This policy uses new policy matching algorithm.
 {% endwarning %}

 This policy enables {{site.mesh_product_name}} to configure the load balancing strategy